sangupta/bedrock/README.md

 ### Publishing a build

-To publish the builde, fire:
+To publish the build, fire:

 ```sh
 $ npm run build